 The SBR committee is elected annually.
 It represents the interests of postgraduates within college, organises events throughout the year, and strives to make college a welcoming place for every SBR member.

 Hello!
-I’m currently a second year PhD student in Chemistry where I work on plastic recycling and upcycling using microbes.
+I’m currently a third-year PhD student in Chemistry where I work on plastic recycling and upcycling using microbes.
 Ross and I are looking forward to representing the postgrad community’s interests in college and advocating for increased transparency about cost increases and other changes, increasing collaborations with other colleges, and generally ensuring that the SBR community continues to thrive!
-Outside of the SBR and academics, I am on the St. John’s/King’s football team, I’m involved in the 2025 SJC Mayball, and I feature on a podcast called “If You Were In Charge”.
+Outside of the SBR and academics, I am on the St. John’s/King’s football team, I was involved in the 2025 SJC Mayball, and I feature on a podcast called “If You Were In Charge”.
 Please feel free to contact me about anything mentioned above as well as with any other concerns you would like to raise with college or ideas you have for the SBR!

 contact: sa961@cam.ac.uk